 If any of the following is not available, or you are unsure please advise so we can discuss alternatives.

 - The Forklift must be in safe operating condition and complies with the requirements of the State or Territory legislation.
 There must be an operators manual, pre-operation checklist.
 Maintenance records must also be available.

-- There must be ability to stack loads to low, medium and full lift height of the forklift. i.e. pallet racking or block stacking.
-The top level must be at least 75% of the forklift full lifting capacity.
+- There must be the ability to stack loads to low, medium and full lift height of the forklift. i.e. pallet racking or block stacking.
+The top-level must be at least 75% of the forklift full lifting capacity.

-- Students must demonstrate manoeuvring of the forklift.
-Sufficient space must be available for manoeuvring.
+- Students must demonstrate the maneuvering of the forklift.
+Sufficient space must be available for maneuvering.
 A 400 square metre working zone is required in the assessment instrument.
 If less space is available please liaise with us to see what options are available.